-The Purchasing Assistant, or designee, should promptly prepare minutes of the Awards Committee meeting in accordance with the Florida's Open Meetings Laws, and Post to jea.com.
-In the event that no Awards Committee meeting is held for a given week, the Purchasing Assistant or designee should Post a notice on jea.com in the same format as normal Awards Committee meeting minutes, but stating that no meeting of the Awards Committee was held.
+The approved Awards Consent Agenda and Regular Agenda, if applicable, shall become the meeting minutes of the Awards Committee meeting in accordance with the Florida's Open Meetings Laws, and posted to jea.com.
+In the event that no Awards Committee meeting is held for a given week, the Purchasing Assistant or designee Assistant or designee should post a notice on jea.com in the same format as normal Awards Committee meeting minutes but stating that no meeting of the Awards Committee was held.